ekohe/wulin_master/README.md

 end
 ```

-In the above screen configuration, we use helper methods `include_of`, `exclude_of` to specify the inclusion and exclusion grids, also we used `WulinMaster::InclusionExclusionPanel` which is pre-defined in wulin_master gem, but it has to know which is the inclusion grid and which is the exclusion grid by set options `inclusion_grid` and `exclusion_grid`.
+In the configuration for the screen above, we use helper methods `include_of`, `exclude_of` to specify the inclusion and exclusion grids, also we used `WulinMaster::InclusionExclusionPanel` which is pre-defined in the wulin_master gem.
+However it has to know which is the inclusion grid and which is the exclusion grid by set options `inclusion_grid` and `exclusion_grid`.

 ## Contributing